kvaintr/lw-villains/README.md

 # Summary
+0. a couple of words on analysis and multiaccounting
 1. **kava1uh8h4m0cqq6tnyj255mkj0s8s9vfe2kq6a2s8u** - received funds from 2 accounts from the start of the competition
 2. **kava1pwhuq02sfnan3z5w4cayqd6smd2957mgd6hpj4** - received funds from 4 accounts from the start of the competition
 3. **kava1fskeptst975wj8s2epraq9u89cznlrj04dwc0g** - received funds from 21 accounts